jeffoneilldev/dcd-milestone-project-recipes/README.md

 4. Be able to add their own recipe to the app.
 5. Search the app for a recipe according to their preferred selections.

-The mock-up I used for planning the application is a file in my project under the name recipesMockUp.jpeg
+The mock-up I used for planning the application are in my images folder under the names mockUpPage1.jpeg and mockUpPage2.jpeg

 In the top section I have a navigation bar with all selections available to the user and a relevant background image associated with recipes stretching down the page.
 Underneath I give a brief introduction and a static "Sign in" form to display the possibility of adding extra security to the app.